Welcome to Gojozaka Samurai Machiya

 This is Samurai Joe’s place and we’re happy to share it with you.
-This is our latest and largest project and we hope you’ll like it.
+This is one of our later projects and we hope you’ll like it.
 Joe’s family crest is the famous “Gosan No Kiri” (5-3 Paulownia), consisting of three leaves and an inflorescence of 3-5-3 flowers.
 The Toyotomi clan, led by Toyotomi Hideyoshi, later adopted the Paulownia Seal for use as the crest of his clan.

 (Please note that the decoration of the house may change with the season.)

-Here is a more detailed description of the Gojozaka Machiya.
+Here is a more detailed description of the Gojozaka Samurai Machiya.

 (you can click on any photo to see a larger one).